matthewsides/Prototyping/README.md

 |               | Mark Biswell |              |
 |               | Joe Williams |              |

+The temporary fix for the player models axis changing and following the camera point was to add a clamp to the Y axis temporary and as gathered from the feedback given about the second iteration it has seemed to have fixed the issue for now
 ### References-
 [1] Mockplus [online].
 (07/25/2017).
 Available from: <https://www.mockplus.com/blog/post/prototyping-design-low-fidelity-prototype-is-everything>.
 [Accessed 03/12/2018].